sommerfeld-io/configs-homelab/docs/nodes/talos/installation.md

 - [ ] Make sure you did run the Ansible Playbook `raspi-talos.yml` to install all necessary tools and configurations.
 This playbook generates the Talos configuration files - on the management node (as stated above) as well as the for the Talos Kubernetes nodes.
 - [ ] Follow the instructions from the [Talos Documentation for the Raspberry Pi Series](https://www.talos.dev/v1.8/talos-guides/install/single-board-computers/rpi_generic) to install Talos on the Raspberry Pi devices.
     - [ ] Copy the generated Talos configuration file for the respective node from `components/talos-raspi-cluster/node-configs` to the SD card before booting the node.
 This allows for an unattended installation without having to manually configure the node through a setup wizard.
 See playbook `components/ansible/playbooks/raspi-talos.yml` for more details.

+!!! note Recommendation
+    Flash the SD card with Balena Etcher.
+The tool is installed through the ansible playbook `ubuntu-desktop-baseline.yml`.